 “Hi all.
-After updating to iOS 11, my iPhone 6 GPS has been stopping working.
+After updating to iOS 11, I have been experiencing iPhone 6 GPS not working issue.
 When open Apple Maps or Google Maps, it just shows me a big area without my exact location.
 Anyone else with the same problem or any suggestion to fix iPhone GPS not working in iOS 11?”

 A User from Apple Communities

 Many iPhone users run into similar GPS issues in iOS 11, iOS 11.1 or iOS 11.2, and affected models cover from latest iPhone X and iPhone 8 to earlier iPhone models like iPhone 6.
-Not only for stock iOS Maps app, things can also go wrong when using third-party maps like Google Maps, Waze, or other apps and games that need location services.
-This can be really frustrating, because if your iPhone GPS cannot find your location, your can neither navigate with map apps nor catch monsters with Pokemon Go.
-To troubleshoot iPhone GPS not working in iOS 11, here are some tips you may like to try.
+Not only for stock iOS Maps app, things can also go wrong when using third-party map apps like Google Maps, Waze, or other apps and games that need location services.
+This can be really frustrating, because if your location services don’t work, your can neither navigate with map apps nor catch monsters with Pokemon Go.
+To troubleshoot iPhone GPS not working in iOS 11, iOS 11.1, or iOS 11.2, you may like to try the tricks below.

 How to Fix iPhone GPS Not Working in iOS 11.2/iOS 11.1/iOS 11

 1. Check location permissions for apps

 If your iPhone GPS stops working for specific apps, you can check your location services settings to see if you’ve forgotten enable permissions for these apps.
 To check it, go to Settings > Privacy > Location Services, select the app that can’t use your location and then enable location service for this app.